by Leonid Lenyashin and Vladimir Kvashin, May 2012 (updated by Dmitry Zharkov, June 2016)

 Figure 2.
 Location of Source Files

 In simple mode, the source files reside primarily on your local host.
-When you build your project, the source files are delivered on demand to the remote host using SSH File Transfer Protocol (SFTP).
+When you build your project, the source files are delivered to the remote host using SSH File Transfer Protocol (SFTP).

 In mixed or shared mode, the source files reside in a location that is shared between the local host and remote host using NFS, Samba, WebDAV, or another file sharing system.